faq

 Washing crystal is best done in a plastic tub with lukewarm soapy water.
 If you must use a metal sink make sure the faucet is swung out of the way and put a kitchen towel on the bottom of the sink.
 Using a soft brush in a circular motion will remove all dust and other debris from the cuts.
 Rinse with clear water and let dry.

-Special care should be applied to our leaded crystals as well as our glass crystals.
-Handled correctly, fine crystals can last a lifetime, here are a few guidelines for caring for fine glasses.
 Avoid tapping or knocking the crystals with metal or another glass.
 This kind of treatment creates small abrasions on the glass which are invisible to the naked eye, but which weaken the surface, making it more susceptible to cracking and chipping.

 Crystal is best stored in a dust and smoke free environment.
 Quick temperature changes should be avoided.